c-pyc-t/copycat/README.md

 @niceguy
 ## WARNING: this is straight dirty, dangerous and destructive
 ## USE AT YOUR OWN DISCRETION
-... why would you? just don't.
+... why would you? just don't - check.